2006 nightlife legislation in New York City: Background

-In early 2006, a young child, Nixzmary Brown, 7, was murdered.
-It had occurred within a short time of another murder of a young criminology student.
-The recollection of Brown's murder was refocused in February, after another murder was brought to the New York City public's attention: the brutal torture, rape, and strangulation murder of Imette St. Guillen, 25, a John Jay College graduate student, whose killing and associated lurid details later captured the nation's attention.
-St. Guillen's murder, which was related to a bar and a bouncer with a criminal record, would strongly bring the public focus on New York City's nightlife.
-There were protests against The Falls bar, whose owner had lied to police, and initial discussion of nightlife followed.
+In early 2006, seven-year-old Nixzmary Brown was murdered.
+This was within a short time of another murder of a young criminology student.
+The recollection of Brown's murder was refocused in February, after another murder was brought to the New York City public's attention: the brutal torture, rape, and strangulation murder of Imette St. Guillen, a 25-year-old John Jay College graduate student, whose killing and associated lurid details later captured the nation's attention.
+St. Guillen's murder, which was related to a bar and a bouncer with a criminal record, brought public attention on New York City's nightlife.
+There were protests against The Falls bar, accusing its owner of delaying investigation by lying to police.
+Public discussion of nightlife followed.

 The June 18 murder of a 16-year-old student, Chanel Petro-Nixon, and the July 25 rape and murder of another student, 19-year-old Jennifer Moore, gave cause to public concern and the publication of the article series "Wasteland," which was written by the New York Post.
 A Post columnist, Andrea Peyser, speculated that the three murders were connected:

 Such articles discussed fake I.D. use, alcoholic drinking among underage teenagers, and discussion of New York City nightlife in general.
 Some of the Post articles mentioned accounts of gun-shooting violence involving bouncers.
 One such bouncer, Stephen Sakai, used a gun to kill some club patrons at Opus 22, which further brought the public's focus on nightlife and bouncers.
 Sakai was later convicted and sentenced to 90 years in prison.

 In November 2006, Sean Bell was shot and killed.
-All those incidents that were reported as occurring in bars and nightclubs would continue in 2007.
+More such incidents that were reported in bars and nightclubs in 2007.

 In 2009, 17-year-old Nyasia Pryear-Yard, an honors student, was shot to death while attending a party at the Elks Plaza Club in Brooklyn.
 A suspected gang member, who investigators believe may belong to either the Bloods or the Crips, had brought a weapon past security.
 The family called for stricter safeguards for late-night parties.